bocadilloproject/aiodine/README.md

 - Customers can use the `order` provider just like before.
 In fact, it was created when calling `.create_context_provider()`.
 - The `order` is now **context-local**, i.e. its value won't be forgotten or scrambled if other customers come and make orders concurrently.

-This situation may look trivial, but it is likely to be found in client/server architectures, including in web frameworks.
+This situation may look trivial to some, but it is likely to be found in client/server architectures, including in web frameworks.

 #### Usage